reorx/things-to-ticktick/readme.md

 - Completed
 - Cancelled

-and a attribute called `trashed` to determine whether it's deleted or not.
+there's an attribute called `trashed` used to determine whether it's deleted or not.

 This project only export those tasks that are either **Open** or **Completed**, and not **trashed** at the same time.

-Because migration is more about not losing the content, attributes like due date, start date are discarded, you can manually add them after importing, which normally should not cost too much work.
+Because migration is more about not losing the content, attributes like due date and start date are discarded, you can manually add them after importing, which normally should not cause too much hassle.

 Created time and completed time are kept, they are alway very useful.